manisha159258-tech/data-quality-dashboard/README.md

 # Data Quality Dashboard

-This project is an interactive **Power BI dashboard** focused on **data quality analysis and remediation** using Power Query and structured data transformation.
+An end-to-end data quality project demonstrating **data cleaning, transformation, and visualization** using Power BI and Power Query.

 ---